 The third time this happened, after replacing the gasket and tightening the bolts, we put Red Loctite on the bolts.

-Cummins paid each time, although they did try to argue a bit the third time.
+Cummins paid each time, although they did try to argue the third time.

 - Check the engine over carefully and frequently during the run-in period.